Blaisedepauw/ada-website/datastory.md

 **Professor:**
 >That's true!
 With this map, we can understand two main things.
 First, most countries in the world predominantly produce dramatic films, including the United States, Canada, and China, where drama ranks in the top 3.
 This reflects a certain cultural unification, a consequence of globalization, where global trends seem to have standardized cinematic preferences.
 Second, some countries, like China or a few African nations, stand out by producing predominantly other genres, showing that local specificities persist and resist global influences.
 >
->Finally, it’s important to note that, despite these similarities in major productions, films produced in smaller quantities—often independent or regional—continue to reflect unique cultural identities.
+>Finally, it’s important to note that, despite these similarities in major productions, films produced in smaller quantities, often independent or regional, continue to reflect unique cultural identities.
 These works explore local themes and less conventional genres, contributing to the preservation of cultural diversity and offering a valuable counterpoint to global uniformity.
 Any questions? … No questions?
 Great, I’ll continue!
 >
 >Now, I’d like to move on to a section of the course where we explore whether certain topics addressed in films are common across various parts of the world.
 For this, I’ve done some Topic Modeling.
 I had access to a large number of film summaries, and I used the BERTopic library to extract recurring themes from these summaries, allowing me to assign a topic to each summary with a certain probability.
 This enables us to categorize films with a new feature!